aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Installation

-Fork this repo, clone it down, and `cd` into the directory.
-Then:
+Clone this repo, `cd` into the new directory and then:

 ```
 yarn